Cisco Analog Telephone Adaptor Overview

 This section describes the hardware and software features of the Cisco Analog Telephone Adaptor (Cisco ATA) and includes a brief overview of the H.323 protocol.

 The Cisco ATA analog telephone adaptors are handset-to-Ethernet adaptors that allow regular analog telephones to operate on IP-based telephony networks.
 Cisco ATAs support two voice ports, each with an independent telephone number.
 The Cisco ATA 188 also has an RJ-45 10/100BASE-T data port.

 Figure 1-1 Cisco ATA Analog Telephone Adaptor

-The Cisco ATA, which operates with Cisco voice-packet gateways, makes use of broadband pipes that are deployed by means of a digital subscriber line (DSL), fixed wireless cable modem, and other Ethernet connections.
+The Cisco ATA, which operates with Cisco voice-packet gateways, makes use of broadband pipes that are deployed through a digital subscriber line (DSL), fixed wireless-cable modem, and other Ethernet connections.

 Note The term Cisco ATA refers to both the Cisco ATA 186 and the Cisco ATA 188, unless otherwise stated.

 Figure 1-2 Cisco ATA 186 as Endpoint in an H.323 Network

 Figure 1-3 Cisco ATA 188 as Endpoint in an H.323 Network